Eks

 list_addons(name, params::Dict{String,<:Any})

-Lists the available add-ons.
+Lists the installed add-ons.

 Arguments

-• name: The name of the cluster.
+• name: The name of your cluster.

 Optional Parameters